In this section

 By Car

-From North: Buses from the Peartree car parks will take you to the city centre just off St Giles.
-The Ruskin is a 15 minutes walk from this bus stop.
+Travelling from North: Buses from the Peartree car parks will take you to the city centre just off St Giles.
+The Ruskin is a 30 minutes walk from this bus stop.

 From the West: The bus from the Seacourt car park brings you into the centre of Oxford.
-Some of the buses travel through the centre, down the High Street and you should travel to the Queen’s Lane bus stop, which is on the opposite side of the road to the Ruskin.
+Some of the buses travel towards East Oxford.
+You can stop at St Clemrents bus stop and walk across to Cowley Rd and then it's a short walk to the Ruskin.
 Please be aware that this carpark is often full from the early morning.